 I broke the fast after three days with a huge breakfast of bacon, eggs and toast ― a nod to my deprived flesh and a gastrointestinal bomb that still makes me wince when I think about it.
 (Fasts are supposed to be broken gently for physical reasons.)
 But at least I did what I said I was going to do.
 I’m not sure exactly how much I benefitted from it.

 This latest fast started in the middle of the night last night: not the actual fast (I don’t normally drink coffee at 2am), but my decision to proceed with it.
 I have been waking in the night almost every night for the last several weeks, and this time, after glancing at the clock and cringing, I started talking to God about things.

-I am in an extremely difficult season right now.
-Because of my new position at SAFE Family Ministries, I am coping with change on all fronts: geographical, financial, cultural, environmental, etc. When I first moved up to Chehalis, I had no friends here, though that has changed since.
+I’m in a difficult season.
+Because of my new job, I am coping with change on all fronts: geographical, financial, cultural, environmental, etc. When I first moved up to Chehalis, I had no friends here, though that has changed since.
 All the changes have created enormous stress ― on top of the pressure of my job, which carries a considerable weight of responsibility and requires me to make constant adjustments.

 Then, this morning at 2:30, I asked God for the umpteenth time: “What do I need to do to get on the other side of this?”
 This time I got an answer.
 A fast.
 Not a food fast, but a fast from something else, preferably something I am reluctant to do without.
 Coffee is that.
 It is a creature comfort, a trusted physical boost and a morning pep-talk.
 I can do without these for a while.